OpenRailAssociation/FOSDEM/README.md

 ## Call for Presentations

 The [Call for Participation](2026-cfp.md) is open!
 We are looking forward to receiving your proposals for presentations.
-Deadline for submissions is 30 November 2025 23:59 CET.
+Deadline for submissions is 7 December 2025 23:59 CET.

 ## Attendee information